This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 Soil equilibrium

-- Restricted root growth;
+- Limits root growth;

-- Reductions in respiratory capacity;
+- Reduces respiratory capacity;

 - Excessive irrigation, rainfall, or flooding.